ZenCPP/Zen/README.md

 checking in the sources into your project's version control system (e.g. in a folder called `vendor/zen`).

+**It is highly recommended to define a custom Zen++ namespace.** Doing so will avoid conflicts with dependencies that use a different version of these libraries.
+For instance, if your project has a namespace `myapp`, you would define the Zen namespace as `myapp::zen`.

 **CMakeLists.txt**
 ```cmake
 add_subdirectory(vendor/zen EXCLUDE_FROM_ALL)